norbibi/Golem_Multi_GPU_Acceptance_Tests/README.md

-# Golem Multi-GPU Acceptance
+# Golem Multi-GPU Acceptance Tests

-The purpose of this repo is to validate the multi-GPU runtime (beta) of Golem providers.
+The purpose of this repo is to validate the Golem multi-GPU runtime (beta).

-One of the goals of multi-GPU is to use the VLLM framework in order to be able to do inference on LLM models larger than the VRAM of a single GPU.
+One of the goals of multi-GPU is to use the VLLM framework in order to do inference on LLM models larger than the VRAM of a single GPU.

-This is what we propose to do with for example the casperhansen/llama-3-70b-instruct-awq model using a provider equipped with 4x 24GB GPUs.
+This is what we propose to do on Threadripper providers equipped with 4xRTX4090 (256 GB RAM, 4 TB NVME).

-We will use the python package golem-workers which is an OpenAPI compatible REST API for managing clusters of Golem providers.
+We will use the golem-workers python package which is an OpenAPI compatible REST API to manage Golem provider clusters.

 **Create GVMI VLLM v0.5.4**
 The creation of the image is done in 2 steps:
 - creation of an ubuntu 20.04 image with the NVIDIA 550 driver and CUDA 12.4 (on which VLLM v0.5.4 is based)
   I broke this step into 2 because not all GPU applications need CUDA.